Rufus For Real

 You Asked, I Answered

-Is this kani salad recipe gluten-free?
+Is this kani salad recipe gluten-free or dairy-free?

 Can I use imitation crab instead of real crab?